KorbutViacheslav/pre-marathone-training/pre-marathone-training/sprint03/src/main/java/task06/README.md

-# Task06: All sprint patterns and concept
+# Task06: Little app (All sprint patterns and concepts)

 ---
 Create class hierarchy that represent **Address Book**, where can be save records in format: **"(first name, last name) => address"**: